-The flavor and texture of Fresh Pumpkin Puree can’t be beat!
-And it’s so cheap and easy to make your own when pumpkins are in season.
-Or freeze homemade pumpkin puree and enjoy pumpkin goodies all year long!
+The flavor and texture of fresh pumpkin puree can’t be beat.
+Easy to make when fresh pumpkins are in season.
+Or freeze and enjoy pumpkin puree recipes all year long!

-Whether you have an abundance of pumpkins, are looking for a canned pumpkin substitute or are just wondering how to make pumpkin pie with real pumpkin you’ve come to the right place!
-Once you learn how to make pumpkin puree at home you’ll realize how easy and economical it is to add this nutritious vegetable to your diet!
+Whether you have an abundance of pumpkins, are looking for a canned pumpkin substitute or are just wondering how to make pumpkin pie with real pumpkin you’ve come to the right place.

 One pumpkin will yield more than enough puree to substitute for canned pumpkin in recipes.
 Typically there’s 15 ounces of pumpkin puree in a can, which is just under 2 cups.
 And typically an average sized pie pumpkin is about 4 pounds and will yield at least 2 cups of puree.

-If you want to make homemade canned pumpkin without a blender you can use a potato masher or a good strong arm and a wooden spoon.
-If you are having trouble getting it smooth enough by hand try smashing the pumpkin puree through a sieve.
+- Puree smooth in food processor or blender.
+To make homemade canned pumpkin without a blender use a potato masher or a good strong arm and a wooden spoon.

 - dash water if needed to help blend